 Daniel Sweaney has performed and recorded in the United States, Europe, and Asia.
 He has taught at the University of Alabama, the Orford Arts Centre, the Rocky Ridge Music Center, and the Sewanee Summer Music Festival.
 He is currently on the faculty at the University of South Carolina.

 Basil Vendryes has been Principal Violist of the Colorado Symphony Orchestra since 1993.
 He is a former member of the San Francisco Symphony, the New York Philharmonic and the Rochester Philharmonic orchestras.
-He currently serves on the faculties of the University of Denver Lamont School of Music, the Castleman Quartet Program in Fredonia, New York, and the Green Valley Music Festival in Las Vegas, Nevada.
+He currently serves on the faculties of the Lamont School of Music of the University of Denver, the Quartet Program at SUNY Fredonia, Interharmony International Music Festival in Italy and the Music and More Summerfest in Trebinje, Bosnia.

 British cellist Alison Wells is on the cello and faculty of the Royal Conservatoire of Scotland.
 She was a founding member of the British-based Pirasti Trio, whose performances have been described as "absolutely incandescent" (The Strad) and "eloquent, unfailingly stylish" (Gramophone).